 - Experts now classify addiction as a brain disease.
 Extended drug use changes the chemistry and physical structure of the user’s brain.

-Most of the people mix up methamphetamine and Amphetamines, but this is understandable since they are similar in so many ways.
-Methamphetamine, “meth”, is manufactured in clandestine or “labs” illegally, using amphetamine as the parent drug.
-Amphetamine has been around for long but meth has received a lot of publicity over the recent years due to its addiction even though the two are very addictive.
+Most people mix up methamphetamine and Amphetamines, but this is understandable since they are similar in so many ways.
+Methamphetamine, “meth,” is manufactured in clandestine or “labs” illegally, using amphetamine as the parent drug.
+Amphetamine has been around for a long but meth has received a lot of publicity over the recent years due to its addiction, even though the two are very addictive.
 Methamphetamine usually breaks down and then metabolizes into amphetamine.

 There are some warning signs that a person is addicted.
 Their physical appearance can provide some key cues such as;